devinshields/h2odocs/source/tutorial/kmeans.rst

 for the original data.
 Because the data have been sufficiently well researched, the ideal cluster assignments were known in advance.
-Comparing known cluster with predicted cluster demonstrated that this K-Means model classfies with a less than 10% error rate.
+Comparing known cluster with predicted cluster demonstrated that this K-Means model classifies with a less than 10% error rate.

 .. image:: KMapply.png
    :width: 100%